Bread Guide: Overnight Country Blonde

 Day 1

 Wash your hands with water, not with soap.
-This is not a joke.
+(Soap kills the natural yeasts on your skin that help the levain come alive.)
 Dry with paper towels.

-Measure 50g of whole wheat flour into a bowl, then add 50g (i.e., 50ml) of water.
+Measure 100g of organic whole wheat flour into a bowl, then add 100g (i.e., 100ml) of water.
 Mix by hand.
 Not with a spoon.
 Your hand.
 Scrape what sticks to your hand back into the bowl.
 Leave uncovered for 1-2 hours.
 It'll look a bit nasty.
 Cover it with plastic wrap.
 Leave it be.

 Day 2 (24h later)

-Throw out roughly 3/4 of what you made.
-Add 50g of whole wheat flour.
-Add 50g/50ml of water to the mixture.
+Mix the sludge.
+It might look bubbly.
+It might look stringy when you pull a spoon through.
+This is good.
+Throw out half.
+That is, keep 50g.
+Add 50g of organic whole wheat flour.
+Add 50g (i.e., 50ml) of water to the mixture.
 Mix by hand.
-Don't cheat with a spoon.
 Scrape what sticks to your hand back into the bowl.
+Scrape the sides.
+Mix it all cleanly together.
 Leave uncovered for 1-2 hours.
 Cover with plastic wrap.

 Day 3 (24h later)

 Things should have come alive by now.
-Do the same as on Day 2: Throw out roughly 3/4.
-Add 50g of whole wheat flour.
-Add 50g/50ml of water to the mixture.
+It should look bubbly.
+It might look stringy when you pull a spoon through.
+Mix it.
+Throw out half.
+Keep 50g.
+Add 50g of organic whole wheat flour.
+Add 50g (i.e., 50ml) of water to the mixture.
 Mix by hand.
-Don't cheat with a spoon.
 Scrape what sticks to your hand back into the bowl.
+Scrape the sides.
+Mix it all cleanly together.
 Leave uncovered for 1-2 hours.
 Cover with plastic wrap.

 Day 4 (24h later)